SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-best-practices-for-frontmatter-in-markdown/rule.md

 :::

 ::: good
-Figure: Good Example {Using arrays helps in listing multiple values under a single key efficiently.}
+Figure: Good Example of Using arrays helps in listing multiple values under a single key efficiently.
 :::